 1) They fail to mention how well it did in that test, only that it was tested.

-Soma is to clean water what Healthy Choice cookies are to health food.
+Soma seems to be clean water what Healthy Choice cookies are to health food.

 Also I can’t help but find it strangely ironic that they chose the name Soma, which was the name of the drug in Brave New World given to the population to keep them passive and docile.
-And there’s a chemical added to our drinking water which does just that.
+And there’s a chemical added to our drinking water which also does that… Fluoride.

-Fluoride is also an ingredient in both PROZAC (FLUoxetene Hydrochloride) and Sarin nerve gas (Isopropyl-Methyl-Phosphoryl FLUoride).
+Fluoride is an ingredient in both PROZAC (FLUoxetene Hydrochloride) and Sarin nerve gas (Isopropyl-Methyl-Phosphoryl FLUoride).

-Oh, and fluoride destroys your pineal gland, and your thyroid, and causes a host of other problems in the body.
+Oh, and fluoride calcifies your pineal gland, wrecks your thyroid, and causes a host of other problems in the body.

 If you want to go further down that rabbit hole, read this post: